Back to StorageRadar

 Run a scan first

-Make sure you've run at least one scan in StorageRadar.
-The MCP tools work on indexed scan data — if there's no scan, tools like largest_query will return empty results.
+Make sure you have run at least one scan in StorageRadar.
+The MCP tools work on indexed scan data, so an empty scan history means empty results.

 Example prompts